alexhelms/lumidex/README.md

 You original data is never altered.

 ## Features
-- Windows and MacOS support
+- Windows, Linux, and MacOS (arm) support
-  - Debian-based linux distros should also work but no dpkg is available
 - .FITS and .XISF files
 - Multiple libraries support scanning files in multiple locations
 - Search -> Search your library to find the images you're looking for